jmbarne3/volusiahd/README.md

 flat pages, provider registration and referral with a shared moderation queue, sitemap, robots, and Open Graph tags.

-Phase 2 moved from a Hetzner server to Fly.io.
-The image, `fly.toml`, and Litestream setup are in the repository and build locally; the first real deploy is next, following `docs/hosting-setup.md`.
+Phase 2 moved from a Hetzner server to Fly.io, and the site is deployed: one machine in Ashburn, SQLite on a volume with Litestream streaming to Backblaze B2, and uploaded logos in object storage.
+Still open are the restore drill and `RUNBOOK.md`.
 Phase 0, the twenty-program content inventory, runs in parallel and is not a code task.